 I have this book on adrenal fatigue that I keep trying to read.
 But then I forget what I wrote.
 I long for the time and bandwidth to really sit and write it down.
 Or type it into a document that I can print and then review when I’m on the toilet or waiting at the doctor’s office.

 It never happens.
 So much is happening that researching my own case is near impossible.
 Thankfully, I have a few RD friends who will banter with me or do research on my behalf.
 They are rock stars!

 I almost never google things like the mottling, mostly because I’m afraid of what I’ll read.
 I’m also nervous that I’ll read something that will be too suggestible for my mind.
 We are powerful creatures!
 When we believe something to be true, it can impact our physical health.

 For anyone that doesn’t believe this, try and believe ME.
 I remember when they started telling me all the scary side effects of one of the chemo drugs, taxol.
 I started to tell her: no, no, don’t tell me!!
 She said she had to tell me.

 I had the side effects so bad that they had to hospitalize me for the rest of my treatment appointments.

 I don’t MEAN to have that happen.
 But it can.

 There was a case that I haven’t been able to find through my cursory research that a doctor on CNN mentioned when I lived in California (THIS I remember).
-She said someone told the patient that they had cancer and had six months to live.
+She said someone told a patient that they had cancer and had six months to live.

 The person died six months later.